leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

 LL: I haven't looked in depth yet, but I'm hoping the authors wrote more about how to give feedback more effectively as well.

 Overall, I thought the book was great and well worth the time spent.
 It's written clearly and even has summary sections for easier browsing.
+It's a quick read, and I'd encourage you to check it out, especially since we're heading into annual review timing.

 **Footnotes**
 1. All coaching includes some evaluation as well, and can often be misunderstood.
 Evaluation can drown out the other types of feedback